fusionpbx/fusionpbx-docs/source/applications/gs_wave.rst

 Grandstream Wave
 ##################

 Grandstream Wave is a soft phone for smart phones or tablets.
-It can be configured easily with a QR code provided here.
+It can be configured easily with a QR code provided in your FusionPBX installation.

 * To use it download and install Grandstream Wave for your mobile device.
 * Start the Grandstream Wave application on your mobile device.